datagrok/modular-git-hooks/README.md

 Basically:

 1. get `dispatch` onto your system, somewhere.
 It doesn't need to be on the `$PATH`.
 You can keep it in your `.git/hooks/` directory if you prefer.
-I recommend `/opt/lib/githooks/dispatch`.
+I recommend `/opt/lib/githooks/`.
-2. Ensure `run-parts` is somewhere in your `$PATH`.
+2. put `install-dispatch` in the same directory as `dispatch`.
+3. from within your git repository, run `install-dispatch`.
+You may need to specify the full path to it, like `/opt/lib/githooks/install-dispatch`.

+If you prefer not to use `install-dispatch`, you may manually perform the steps that it does:

-3. For each git hook, for example `pre-commit`:
+1. For each git hook, for example `pre-commit`:
     1. Create a `.d` directory for it: `mkdir .git/hooks/pre-commit.d`
-    2. Move the existing hook, if it exists, into that directory: `mv .git/hooks/pre-commit .git/hooks/pre-commit.d/default`
+    2. Move the existing hook, if it exists, into that directory: `mv .git/hooks/pre-commit .git/hooks/pre-commit.d/pre-commit.orig`
     3. Create a symlink to `dispatch` named for the hook: `ln -s dispatch .git/hooks/pre-commit`

 # A shared collection of hooks